pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 taking of metadata snaphots, peristence of dynamic metadata updates and the editing of metadata across all Signal K paths.

-The plugin uses the Signal K resource provider as a metadata repository manager and at any one time operates with metadata from a single, active, resource type.
+The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type to act as the 'active' repository.
-Multiple metadata resource types can be purposed for different consumer requirements; examples might include snapshotting, prototyping and multi-language support.
+Additioanal metadata resource types can be purposed for different requirements; configuration, snapshotting, prototyping, multi-language support, whatever.

-For a file system backed resource provider, the metadata managed by the plugin is simply a collection of JSON text files stored in the resource folder associated with a particular metadata resource type.
+With a file system backed resource provider the metadata managed by the plugin is instantiated as a collection of JSON text files stored in the resource folder associated with the active resource type.

-Within this resource folder, a text file named '*path*' contains metadata properties for the Signal K key specified by *path* whilst a file named '*path*.' (note the trailing period) contains metadata properties that apply to all Signal K keys below *path* in the Signal K data hierarchy.
-You can see an example of the use of this hierarchical composition mechanism below.
+A metadata resource folder can contain two types of JSON encoded text
+files: files named '*path*' are known as *metadata files* whilst files named '.*path*' are known as *metadata source files*.
+The plugin supports a hierarchical composition mechanism for generating metadata files from metadata source files.

+For the purpose of initialising metadata in Signal K a collection of metadata files is required.
+These can be writen explicitly using a text editor, composed from metadata source files using the plugin's compose function or generated from the current Signal K hierarchy using the plugin's snapshot function.
-The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a snapshot mechanism which saves all system metadata to a specified resource type.
+Additionally, an update function allows any dynamic changes to metadata to be preserved in the resource repository.

-The plugin configuration interface includes a simple metadata editor which allows syntax guided and syntax free editing of metadata.
+The plugin configuration interface includes a simple metadata editor which allows syntax guided and syntax free editing of repository metadata files.

+simple hierarchical
+composition mechanism is available which uses files with names of the form '.*path*[.]'

+The initial period identifies the file as a *metadata configuration file* (rather than a file containing metadata that will be injected into Signal K).
+A metadata configuration file named .*path* specifies properties for the configurationkey identified by *path*.
+A metadata configuration file named .*path*. specifies configuray in such files apply to all hierarchically descendent keys of *path* and are composed into each applicable terminal key the first time the plugin is executed.

+The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a non-destructive snapshot mechanism which creates metdata keys for all Signal K paths.

 ## Hierarchical composition example